sbidy/wiz_light/README.md

 # :bulb: wiz_light - V 0.3

-## This version represents the current pull from HASS core with some additional improvements.
+This version represents the current pull from HASS core with some additional improvements.

 - Working ConfigFlow: Now the bulbs can be configured via UI
 - Devices Registration: The Bulb now shows up as "Light" device
+- [BETA] The colors now "correct" regarding the HS to RGB-CW conversation in the WiZ app.
+Thanks to @brettonw for incredible work!(should be tested with non-RGB and non-Kelvin bulbs!! )
 - Poll Service: Now it is possible to trigger a status update from the bulb via HASS service.
 This can be helpful for automations (e.g. motion detectors).
 - DNS and IPs Support: The bulbs can now be added with an DNS name or ip.
 - Bulb Library Moved: The "YAML" file was removed (because of a policy from HASS dev) and moved to the `pywizlight` repo..